 Fluconazole is highly specific for fungal cytochrome P-450 dependent enzymes.
 Fluconazole 50 mg daily given up to 28 days has been shown not to affect testosterone plasma concentrations in males or steroid concentrations in females of child-bearing age.
 Fluconazole 200 mg to 400 mg daily has no clinically significant effect on endogenous steroid levels or on adrenocorticotropic hormone (ACTH) stimulated response in healthy male volunteers.
 Interaction studies with antipyrine indicate that single or multiple doses of fluconazole 50 mg do not affect its metabolism.

-In animal studies, there is a correlation between MIC values and efficacy against experimental mycoses due to Candida
+In animal studies, there is a correlation between minimum inhibitory concentration (MIC) values and efficacy against experimental mycoses due to Candida

 spp.
 In clinical studies, there is an almost 1:1 linear relationship between the AUC and the dose of fluconazole.
 There is also a direct though imperfect relationship between the AUC or dose and a successful clinical response of oral candidosis and to a lesser extent candidemia to treatment.
 Similarly cure is less likely for infections caused by strains with a higher fluconazole MIC.

-, fluconazole displays antifungal activity against most clinically common Candida
+fluconazole displays antifungal activity against clinically common Candida

 against Cryptococcus neoformans

 as well as the endemic moulds Blastomyces dermatitidis

 , Histoplasma capsulatum